Table of Contents

-Choosing the best Mac for editing YouTube videos and other types of video content isn’t easy.
+Choosing a great Mac for editing YouTube videos and other types of video content isn’t easy.
 There’s a variety of options to choose from, and each of Apple’s models comes in a lot of configurations.
 Which one you go for will have a great impact on your experience, so choosing carefully is important.
-Below are the best Mac computers for video editing.

 What should you look for in a video editing Mac?

 The first thing to pay attention to when you’re getting a Mac for video editing is the CPU.
 With both Final Cut and Premiere, it’s the CPU that has the most impact on your experience.
 Our recommendation here would be to go for an at least quad-core Intel Core i5 CPU.
 If your budget allows you, something like a six-core or an octa-core processor will surely give you better performance, but in the Apple world, that’s going to cost you a pretty penny.
 On the other hand, if you’re extremely limited by your budget, you may do with a dual-core CPU, but we’d recommend going with a better one.

 Next, we have the GPU.
 The GPU shouldn’t be neglected when you’re editing videos, because video editing software does put some strain on the graphics card as well.
 You will find older Macs usually come with an Nvidia graphics card, but lately, there’s been a shift towards using AMD’s graphics processors.
 All midrange and higher-end Macs do come with a built-in discrete GPU.
 With some Mac Pro models, you’ll even get a dual AMD Fire Pro option, which should result in an excellent performer.